-Two hundred Holey Dollars are held by private collectors.
-This particular Holey Dollar, with a technical grading of Good Extremely Fine, is ranked in the top four.
+Two hundred Holey Dollars are held by private collectors the silver dollars coming from Mexico, Peru, Bolivia and Spain.
+And this particular Holey Dollar, with a technical grading of Good Extremely Fine, is ranked number four out of the two hundred.

-Now, if we look at only those Holey Dollars that were created from Spanish Silver Dollars minted in Peru, this coin is the absolute finest.
-The very reason why it has been exhibited twice, at the Macquarie Bank in Sydney and the Royal Australian Mint in Canberra.
+Now if we refine our search and look at only those Holey Dollars that were created from Spanish Silver Dollars minted in Peru, this coin is the absolute finest.
+It is number one and the very reason why it has been called upon and put on show, at the Macquarie Bank in Sydney and the Royal Australian Mint in Canberra.

-Eleven per cent of the two hundred privately owned Holey Dollars were created from silver dollars minted at the Lima Mint in Peru.
-By comparison, at least eighty percent were created from silver dollars issued at the Mexico Mint.
+Of the two hundred privately owned Holey Dollars, about twenty-two of them (or eleven per cent) were created from silver dollars minted at the Lima Mint in Peru.
+By comparison, at least eighty percent of the privately owned Holey Dollars were created from silver dollars issued at the Mexico Mint.

 In a career that is approaching the half-century mark, this is only the FIFTH Holey Dollar we have offered that has ties to the Lima Mint in Peru.

 The very reason why we say that while all Holey Dollars are rare, some are far rarer than others.